 Primarily, big data exists to help the company better understand consumer and customer behaviors.

-Sales and Marketing are crucial with the success of every business they can smoothly work together by gathering data and ensure that both departments are using the data in the right way.
+Web crawling for business alignment is as crucial as Sales and Marketing for the success of every business.
+They can smoothly work together by gathering data and ensuring that both departments use the data correctly.

-Data has become an essential need for all businesses, no matter the size.
+Data has become essential for all businesses, regardless of size.
 Technology nowadays helps make it possible.
-Web Crawling, aka Indexing, is the process of collecting massive amounts of data from the World Wide Web index the information on the page using bots, also known as crawlers.
-There’s a lot of data that can be useful to the different industries, especially to the growth of every business.
-Every company is looking for ways to improve on collecting data.
-It should be within the budget, will make both teams productive and efficient that is why they are using a web crawling tool to do the task effectively and efficiently.
+Web Crawling, aka indexing, is the process of collecting massive amounts of data from the World Wide Web and indexing the information on the page using bots, also known as Crawlers.
+A lot of data can be helpful in different industries, especially in the growth of every business.
+Every company is focused on optimizing sales through web crawling.
+It should be within the budget and will make both teams productive and efficient that is why they are using a web crawling tool to do the task effectively and efficiently.

-One of the most viable crawling and scraping services is Crawlbase (formerly ProxyCrawl).
-Crawling and scraping is not an easy task, but with Crawlbase (formerly ProxyCrawl), it will make every companies time worthy and valuable.
-Crawlbase (formerly ProxyCrawl) can extract every single data available in public with high success rates.
-Data needed for sales and marketing can be achieved by using Crawlbase (formerly ProxyCrawl) an anonymous web scraping tool that can flawlessly extract data from any websites seamlessly.
+One of the most viable crawling and scraping services is Crawlbase.
+Crawling and scraping are not easy tasks, but Crawlbase will make every company’s time worthy and valuable.
+Crawlbase can extract every single piece of data available in public with high success rates.
+Data needed for sales and marketing can be achieved using Crawlbase, an anonymous web scraping tool that can flawlessly extract data from any website seamlessly.